sara-nl/clouddocs/VU-20171113/partA.markdown

 * Go to the [UI](https://ui.hpccloud.surfsara.nl/) and select *<i class="fa fa-cog"></i> Settings* from the *buddy* icon  <i class="fa fa-user"></i>
 * Locate the section _Public SSH Key_ and click on the blue edit icon <i class="fa fa-pencil-square-o" style="color:#0098c3;"></i>
 * Paste the content of your public SSH key file into the text box
 * There is no _Save_ button.
-Click outside the text box to complete your action.
+Click outside the text box to complete your action
 * Briefly check the contents of the text box against your public key and verify they match: it should start with `ssh-rsa AAAAB`...

 ### <a name="my-first-vm"></a> 3.
 My first VM

 Working with the HPC Cloud service mostly revolves around building and destroying Virtual Machines.
-This section will teach how to build a VM running Linux with the following steps:
+This section will guide you through the process of building a VM running Linux.
+Here's an overview of the main steps:

 * Import a SURFsara pre-made `image` with a Linux operating system installed
 * Review the VM attributes defined in the `template`